OriginTrail/ReadTheDocs/source/Running-a-Node/configuration-parameters.rst

     }

 The ``enabled`` parameter is a boolean value which determines whether the datasets should be pruned or not.
+If the pruning feature is enabled the node will check every 24 hours which datasets should be pruned and remove them from the node's graph database and remove corresponding data from its operational database.

 The ``replicated_pruning_delay_in_minutes`` parameter is a number value and determines how much the node should wait after all offers for a dataset have completed (the holding time for the offers has passed) before pruning the dataset.